-At Premier Dentistry in downtown Chicago, Dr. Nechama Brand and Dr. Abraham Stein offer periodontal therapy treatments to help fight infection, prevent missing teeth, and restore smiles.
+At Premier Dentistry in downtown Chicago near Millennium Park, Dr. Nechama Brand and Dr. Abraham Stein offer periodontal therapy treatments for bleeding gums.
+We will help you fight-off infections, prevent tooth loss, and restore your smile back to its former glory.

 Understanding Periodontal Disease

 This stage of gum disease develops when bacteria coat tooth roots and cause a chronic inflammatory response.
 This response deteriorates the gum tissue and ligaments that connect teeth to the jaw.
-Symptoms of periodontitis include bleeding, swollen, and red gums, bad breath, mouth sores, toothaches, and even loose teeth.
-Prompt and effective treatment for gum disease is the key to minimizing your risk for more complex problems that can impact long-term dental health and overall health and wellness.
+Symptoms of periodontitis include bad breath, mouth sores, toothaches, loose teeth, and tooth loss.
+Prompt and effective treatment for gum disease is the key to minimizing your risk for more complex problems.
+Not addressing periodontitis can impact your long-term dental health and overall health and wellness.

 What Does Gum Disease Look Like?

 Unfortunately, many people do not even realize they suffer from this disease.
-The symptoms are either not that bad or patients thing they are being caused by something else.
-If you are visiting your dentist regularly, chances are they can catch the disease in the early stages.
-However, if you are in between visits or do not visit your dentist regularly, then please lookout for the following signs and symptoms of periodontal disease:
+The symptoms are either not that bad, or patients think that they are due to something else.
+If you are visiting our dentist regularly, chances are that we will catch the disease in the early stages.
+However, if you are in-between visits or do not visit our dentist regularly, then please look out for the following signs and symptoms of periodontal disease:

 - Sore, red, swollen, or irritated gums